PHOTOGRAPHY & WRITING

 THE LANDSCAPE OF HOME

 Memories of forgotten landscapes, I have read, often surface in times of disorientation and loss.
 One July day at the age of thirty-eight, two years after my divorce, memories of my childhood summers on the Swedish coast led me back to the cottage for the first time in two decades.
 Despite my recent onset of longing for the coast, I approached my trip largely like a tourist planning a visit to a foreign country.
 I bought a guidebook to Sweden, read about the country’s history, culture, and fauna, and drew up a list of sights to visit within a day’s drive of the coast.
 Then I stepped into the cottage and felt so at home that I could scarcely believe I had ever left the place.
-In my room, my brown bedspread had faded in the sun and the weave-paper on the walls frayed lightly at the seams.
-As sunlight filtered between the gnarled branches of the old plum tree out the window, I sank down on my bed and traced the warm threads of a frayed seam with my finger.
+In my room, my brown bedspread had faded and the weave-paper on the walls frayed lightly at the seams.
+As sunlight filtered between the gnarled branches of the old plum tree out the window, I sank down on my bed and traced the threads of a frayed seam with my finger.

 Like the cottage and coast, I expected to experience few sentiments on seeing my relatives, with whom I had barely had any contact since the age of eighteen.
 Yet that evening, my Aunt Emma knocked on the door with my cousin Birgit in tow.
 Except for added gray hairs and wrinkles around her suntanned face, Emma looked exactly as I remembered.
-“Oh, dear child!” she exclaimed as she stepped into the cottage and drew me into an embrace.
+“Oh, dear child!” she exclaimed and drew me into an embrace.
 A primal joy surged inside me.
 Emma was nearly ninety, and I had made it back to see her.
 My mother’s cousin Lisa later grew teary-eyed at the sight of me.
 The cottage and pine grove, familiar voices and laughter cradled me in a belonging I didn’t need to create from scratch.
 That belonging would draw me back to Sweden for several years to come.

 The following summer, I spent over a month alone at the cottage.
 Without noticing, each time I returned, I slipped back into the rituals of my childhood summers.
 At home in Minnesota, I only drank coffee in the mornings.
 At the cottage, several times a day I sat with my cup on the stoop or at the picnic table in the clearing.
-I took a sip, closed my eyes to the sun, and recalled myself as a child of only yesterday, sitting over coffee around the same table with my parents, building Stone Age camps with Camilla in needle-strewn grottos in the woods, and walking the shore late into the evening with relatives and family friends.
+I took a sip, closed my eyes to the sun, and recalled myself as a child of only yesterday, sitting over coffee around the same table with my parents, playing in needle-strewn grottos in the woods, walking the shore late into the evening with relatives and family friends.
 I ached with longing to step back into the past and recapture what I had left behind.
 The longing didn’t initially make sense.
 Before returning to Sweden, I had barely thought of the coast in decades.

 One day during my third visit to the cottage, I searched for the house that my family had rented for nine months at the bottom of a steep street on the southern outskirts of the city.
 What drew me in memory wasn’t mainly the house, but recollections of a boulder on a rocky ridge above.
 At moments I could nearly feel the rock firm under my soles, the breeze slipping across my face.
 My family rarely spoke of the past and I didn’t want to ask my parents or Camilla if they recalled the name of the street.
 Instead, I searched a city map for the names of neighborhoods that struck a chord and drove around hoping to recognize a street or building.
 In over an hour of driving, I didn’t see any familiar landmarks.
 But eventually I recalled that when walking to and from school I had crossed a large road that led toward the city, which only a few roads on my map did from the southern outskirts.
 I drove back toward the city until I located one of them, turned around, and when I continued to not recognize any buildings or cross streets got off the road to check the map again.

 As I approached a side street at an intersection, I suddenly recognized a small yellow apartment building.
 Our former home, I knew, lay only a few blocks away.
 I soon drove past it and began to wind up the street.
 I still didn’t entirely know if the pavement would end at the top and almost didn’t want to continue up the hill for fear that the memory that had brought me this far would prove unreliable after all.
 As the valley below receded in my rearview mirror, I clutched the steering wheel and arched my back in hopes of seeing the pavement end.
 When it finally did and I spotted a still-used path into the woods, relief rippled through my gut.
 I parked by the curb and, a few minutes later, stepped onto the open rock.
 The breeze rushed through my hair and an instinctive recognition stopped me in my tracks.
 I had known exactly what the place would feel like, despite not being able to clearly conjure up its image.
-I slowly cut a path toward the boulder, my every step seeming to return me to a buried core inside.

 After returning to the ridge top, memories of those nine months began to appear with startling clarity.
 I gradually returned to one former home and hangout after another in the city, each place unlocking more memories.
 Whether they brought fierce sorrows or joys, as my memories grew more trustworthy and real, I felt more alive than I could recall in years, even decades.
 Like the cottage and coast, the places I had cherished in the city had nurtured deep feelings of grounding.
 They had mattered far more than the actual time I had spent in them.

 Three years after my first return to Sweden, I lived alone in the cottage for several months one fall and early winter.
 One morning while strolling the Avenue, the colorful buildings didn’t look as quaint as they had before.
-Instead, I saw the drabness of aging kiosks and trams and the litter on the sidewalks.
+Instead, I saw the drabness of aging kiosks and the litter on the sidewalks.
 Litter had been virtually unheard of in Sweden in my childhood and the sight of it jarred me.
 When I entered the shopping mall with a McDonald’s by the canal, I thought not of evenings with friends but of how the mall near my home in Minnesota looked more appealing, and how I disliked malls whether in the United States or Sweden.
 My reactions that morning baffled me, but I soon understood that I had started to encounter the city mainly through my familiar adult sensibilities, and not the sentiments evoked by a recollected childhood.
-Before long, I began attuning to news stories of criminal gangs, muggings, and growing class divisions in Swedish society, signs of the fraying of the safe, orderly, egalitarian society that may never actually have existed as completely as in my childhood memory.
+Before long, I began attuning to news stories of criminal gangs, muggings, and growing class divisions in Sweden, signs of the fraying of an orderly, egalitarian society that may never actually have existed quite as completely as in my childhood memory.

 ✧